 - Once the pork is cooked, strain most of the liquid out of the crock pot and place the solids (which is made up of the onions and garlic) back into the crock pot.

 - Transfer the pork onto a cutting board and shred with 2 forks.

 - Transfer the shredded pork back into the crock pot and mix with the onions and garlic.
 Cover and keep warm until ready to serve.

-- Serve the pulled pork on a whole wheat bun, topped with coleslaw mix and lots and lots of chipotle sauce.
+- Serve the pulled pork on a a bun or lettuce, topped with ranch coleslaw mix and a squeeze of lime juice and green tabasco.